szew404/djpro/README.rst

 .. -teaser-begin-

-``djpro`` is the Python package that allows you to create a Django project using a modular and scalable architecture options like API configuration, DjangoAdminSite custom theme and Docker to optimize your development time.
+``djpro`` is the Python package that allows you to create a Django project using a modular and scalable architecture with options like API configuration, DjangoAdminSite custom theme and Docker to optimize your development time.

 .. -teaser-end-